Skip to Content

 Notes

-*Dimensions: 16x9 inches or 42x24 cm.
+*Dimensions of the puff pastry: 16×9 inches or 42×24 cm.
 A reader told me that Whole Foods has a vegan puff pastry dough (usually near the ice cream section).

 Nutrition